jchultarsky101/pcli/README.md

 pcli --tenant="mytenant" --format=csv --pretty --tenant=my_tenant image-search --input my_picture.JPG --limit 30 --filter='folderId(eq(100))'
 ````

-This would provide me the result faster and more accuratelly than searching the entire database.
+This would provide the result faster and more accuratelly than searching the entire database.

 It is important to take photos that show as many geometric features of the object as possible.
 In some cases, to get a better match, we need to provide
 multiple images of the same object taken from different angles.
 PCLI allows you to upload multiple images by repeating the --input argument.